rt320/vscode-dfdl/README.md

 Typing one or more unique characters will further limit the results.
 ![](CharacterTrigger.gif)

-Typing in characters outside of an XML tag will also trigger auto suggestion.
+Typing characters outside of an XML tag will also trigger auto suggestion.
 ![](CharacterTrigger2.gif)

 The tab key is used to complete an auto-complete item within an XML tag.